eclipse/microprofile-evolution-process/proposals/0005-jwt-rbac.md

 ## Impact on existing code (if applicable)

-Existing services that desire to implement JWT RBAC must configure the container to support integration with an authorization implementation that is capable of parsing the JWT bearer token to validate the token and populate a security context with the caller and granted roles for use in ```getCallerPrincipal()/getUserPrincipal(), isCallerInRole(String)/isUserInRole(String)``` type of container methods.
+Existing services that desire to implement JWT RBAC must configure the container to support integration with an authorization implementation that is capable of parsing the JWT bearer token to validate the token and populate a security context with the caller and granted roles for use in ```getCallerPrincipal()/getUserPrincipal(), isCallerInRole(String)/isUserInRole(String), ``` type of container methods.

+### Example

 ## Alternatives considered